ValueMelody/melody-auth/docs/README.md

 features:
   - title: Flexible Deployment Options
-    details: Deploy quickly on Cloudflare’s edge network for low-latency global access or choose a self-hosted option with Node.js, Redis, and PostgreSQL for full control over your infrastructure.
+    details: Deploy on Cloudflare’s global edge network for low-latency performance in minutes—or opt for a self-hosted Node.js setup with Redis and PostgreSQL for maximum control over your infrastructure.
-  - title: Comprehensive OAuth & Authentication Features
+  - title: Comprehensive OAuth & Authentication System
-    details: Melody Auth supports the OAuth 2.0 framework, along with advanced features like multi-factor authentication, brute-force protection, role-based access control, and seamless user authorization flows.
+    details: Harness the power of OAuth 2.0 along with advanced capabilities such as multi-factor authentication, brute-force protection, role-based access control, and seamless user authorization flows.
-  - title: Developer-Friendly Tools
+  - title: Developer-Friendly Tooling
-    details: With a user-friendly admin panel, React SDK for seamless front-end integration, and a powerful server-to-server REST API, developers can manage apps, users, and roles easily while ensuring secure communication between services.
+    details: Simplify your workflow with a user-friendly admin panel, a React SDK for effortless front-end integration, and a robust REST API for secure server-to-server communication.
 ---